spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/install-on-kubernetes/airgap-install/install.md

 keywords: ["self-hosted", "vertex"]
 ---

-You can use the Palette VerteX Helm Chart to install VerteX in a multi-node Kubernetes cluster in your production environment.
+You can use the Palette VerteX Helm Chart to install VerteX in a multi-node Kubernetes cluster in your airgap production environment.

 This installation method is common in secure environments with restricted network access that prohibits using VerteX SaaS.
-Review our [architecture diagrams](../../../../architecture/networking-ports.md) to ensure your Kubernetes cluster has the necessary network connectivity for VerteX to operate successfully..
+Review our [architecture diagrams](../../../../architecture/networking-ports.md) to ensure your Kubernetes cluster has the necessary network connectivity for VerteX to operate successfully.

 :::warning